The Rise of the Liberation Movements

 The Birth of Maute-ASG Alliance and the Marawi Siege

 The death of the Bangsamoro Basic Law (BBL) in the House of Congress in February 2015 caused widespread frustration within the Moro Islamic Liberation Front (MILF).
 It was at this point that the Maute brothers started to openly criticize the government and pushed for an Independent Islamic State.
-Their combined forces with Isnilon Hapilon, Abu Sayyaf Group leader in Basilan, finally attacked Marawi City in May 2017 that destroyed almost the entire city.
-More Description: Like the Abu Sayyaf, Omar and Abdullah Maute, known as the Maute Brothers, were born out of the compromised struggle and failure of peace negotiations...The death of the Bangsamoro Basic Law (BBL) in the House of Congress in February 2015 caused widespread frustration within the Moro Islamic Liberation Front (MILF).
-It was at this point that the Maute brothers started to openly criticize the government and pushed for an Independent Islamic State.
-Their combined forces with Isnilon Hapilon, Abu Sayyaf Group leader in Basilan, finally attacked Marawi City in May 2017 that destroyed almost the entire city.
+Their combined forces with Isnilon Hapilon, Abu Sayyaf Group leader in Basilan, finally attacked Marawi City in May 2017 that destroyed almost the entire city.Like the Abu Sayyaf, Omar and Abdullah Maute, known as the Maute Brothers, were born out of the compromised struggle and failure of peace negotiations between the government and the Moro Islamic Liberation Front (MILF).
+When the Bangsamoro Basic Law (BBL) was halted in the House of Congress in February 2015, Many MILF leaders and members were frustrated.
+One of them was Engr.
+Cayamura, father of the Maute Brothers, Omar and Abdullah.

 Engr.
 Cayamura was a visionary and reformist.
 Before his sons attacked Marawi City, he was the president of Insan Islamic Assembly (ISA), a local Islamic organization founded in the 70s.
 When many secular organizations such as fraternities were established in MSU’s main campus in Marawi, ISA recruited many M’ranao students.
 Engr.
-Cayamura wanted to save students from those secular organizations by promoting Islamic values to the young Muslims.
+Cayamura wanted to save students from those secular organizations by promoting Islamic values to young Muslims.
 This reform he wanted to do was carried on by his sons when they came back from abroad.

-Omar who wanted to become a peace maker when he graduated from high school from Dansalan College (the only Christian college in Marawi) came home with radical Islamic ideology.
+Omar who wanted to become a peacemaker when he graduated from high school from Dansalan College (the only Christian college in Marawi) came home with radical Islamic ideology.
 He studied Islamic theology in Egypt while his brother Abdullah in Jordan.
-It was not certain whether their schooling abroad was part of their father’s future plan of reforming their areas.
+It was not certain whether their schooling abroad was part of their father’s plan of reforming their areas.
 It was not also certain where abroad Omar became radical.
 His classmates in Egypt recalled no signs of radical thoughts when he was there.
-But his Indonesian father-in-law accordingly sent him home after learning that he was teaching Islamic radical ideas in his school in Indonesia where he let Omar taught.
+But his Indonesian father-in-law accordingly sent him home after learning that he was teaching Islamic radical ideas in his school in Indonesia where he let Omar teach.

 When the Maute brothers came home, they started to organize and introduce reform in Marawi by imposing the wearing of hijab (head cover) for Muslim women including those students in MSU Marawi.
 They prohibited karaoke, the selling of liquor, and started killing drug dealers.

-When the Bangsamoro Basic Law (BBL) was killed in the House of Congress in 2015, the Maute Brothers openly pushed for Islamic State previously advocated by Ustadz Janjalani.
+When the Bangsamoro Basic Law (BBL) was killed in the House of Congress in 2015, the Maute Brothers openly pushed for the Islamic State previously advocated by Ustadz Janjalani.
 In 2016, the same year Hapilon attacked the military in Tipo-Tipo, Basilan, they attacked the military in Butig.
 It was here that they became known.

 Isnilon Hapilon was a student of the founder of the Abu Sayyaf Group, Ustadz Abdujarak Janjalani.
 After the death of Khadafy and Aldam Tilao (Abu Sabaya) in 2002, he took care of the Abu Sayyaf Basilan faction.
 To revive the Islamic ideology that his mentor, Ustadz Abdurajak has advocated, in 2014, he swore allegiance to Abu Bakr al-Baghdadi, the ISIS leader in 2014.
-While he was able to get the recognition of the ISIS when he was designated Amir (leader) of Southeast Asia, he failed to get the support of the local people due to the questionable credibility and authenticity of the ISIS call for Islamic Caliphate.
+While he was able to get the recognition of the ISIS when he was designated Amir (leader) of Southeast Asia, he failed to get the support of the local people due to the questionable credibility and authenticity of the ISIS call for the Islamic Caliphate.
 It was in Marawi City where he found a strong ally.
-A heavy military campaign response against his attack in 2016 forced him to escape to Marawi City where joined the Maute Brothers.
-In May 2017, their combined forces and attacked Marawi City.
+A heavy military campaign response against his attack in 2016 forced him to escape to Marawi City where he joined the Maute Brothers.
+In May 2017, their combined forces attacked Marawi City.

-In a video uploaded in YouTube during the war, Abdullah called all M’ranaos to fight with them because he said, the death of BBL in Congress shows how the government continuously betrayed the Muslims and that they should wage Jihad to establish an independent Islamic State.
+In a video uploaded on YouTube during the war, Abdullah called all M’ranaos to fight with them because he said, the death of BBL in Congress shows how the government continuously betrayed the Muslims and that they should wage Jihad to establish an independent Islamic State.
 Omar and Isnilon, along with many of their followers, were killed in the war that lasted nearly six months displacing 98 percent of the total population of the city that was almost destroyed.

 Sources: